tahirahmadin/UniversitySocialNetworkDirectory/README.md

-Completed My social network website of ALigarh Muslim University.
+Developed a social network platform for university students of Aligarh Muslim University.

-You can check on www.amuconnect.com
+Later transformed to LastCampus.com